-They are classifies into six different collection zones that identify the journey from pre consumer all the way to the high seas.
+They are classified into six different collection zones that identify the journey from pre-consumer all the way to the high seas.

 Recycled polyester garments have all the benefits of using virgin polyester, without using new resources that have harmful effects on our planet.

 GOTS certified to protect farmers, their environment and their communities.

 We only use organic cotton as it is sustainable and has proven to be a legitimate alternative to its non-organic counterpart.
 Organic cotton offers a fertiliser, pesticides and herbicides-free material.
 It does not damage the soil and it uses less water than conventional cotton.
 As with recycled polyester, we use 100% organic cotton with added elastane if the garment needs more stretch.
 It is GOTS certified, so it has passed strict ecological and social criteria that is backed up by independent certification of the entire textile supply chain.

 Organic cotton is cotton that is produced and certified to organic agricultural standards.
 It uses natural processes rather than artificial inputs.

 Organic cotton fibers are longer and they have a stronger connection with each other.
 This makes organic cotton clothes more durable and better quality in general.

 Innovative fabrics & trims